 The remaining $5 million, plus a local match, resulted in a total project budget of $5,869,831.
 Portland City Council accepted the federal grant from ODOT in September 2016.

-Project design began in December 2016.
-Design is anticipated to be complete in the fall of 2018, with construction taking place in spring-summer 2019.
+Design is anticipated to be complete in the fall of 2019, with construction taking place in fall 2020-summer 2021.

 This project is funded primarily by a federal grant from the U.S. Department of Transportation, disbursed through the Oregon Department of Transportation.
 A 10.27% local match is required and funded by the City of Portland.
 See Project Background for more details on how federal funds were allocated to this project.